Why Your Fridge Keeps Making Popping Noises: 7 Steps To Fix

 #6 Issues With the Condenser Coil

 The condenser coils are part of the system in your fridge that moves coolant around.
-The condenser coils handle hot coolant and this can cause them to create a popping sound.
+Loud popping noises can be caused by the condenser coils handling hot coolant and this can cause them to create a popping sound.
 This is usually nothing more than the normal operation of your refrigerator.

 The biggest thing you can do to take care of your condenser coils is to keep clean.
 Once or twice a year, you should dust off your condenser coils to make sure that they are not collecting dirt and debris.
 The more junk that’s stuck to your condenser coils, the harder they’re going to have to work to keep your fridge cool.
 This can lead to a lot of unwanted noise.